oracle-livelabs/analytics-ai/essbase-web-ui-introduction/add-dimension/add-dimension.md

 3. For **Script**, navigate to **Addprods.rul** in your cube directory, and select it.

 4. For **File**, navigate to **add-products-with-aliases.txt** in the **Shared** folder, and select it.

-*Do I need to select a restructure option here?*
+5. For **Restructure Options**, choose **Preserve All Data**.

     ![Image of the Build Dimension job dialog box, with the options filled in as described in the preceding steps.](images/build-dimension-job.png)

-5. Click **OK**.
+6. Click **OK**.

-6. Check the status of the job and see that it succeeded with the green check mark under **Status**.
+7. Check the status of the job and see that it succeeded with the green check mark under **Status**.
 You may need to refresh the page.

-7. Open the outline and see that the new product 500 group was created.
+8. Open the outline and see that the new product 500 group was created.

     ![Image of the Sample Basic outline with the 500 product group selected.](images/outline-with-500-products.png)